 Did you yell at your kids today?
 Me too, probably.
 Then I apologized to them, and asked them to pray with mommy that Jesus helps her do better next time.
 Then I let myself off the hook because I'm not the judge of me--Christ is, and he judges me clean.
 Are you ready to stop being the judge of you, too?

 Sometimes I worry my kids will grow up and lose all their teeth because they are malnourished individuals who subsist on Cheerios and sandwhich meat and Chick-fil-A. You, too?

 You know what--they won't.
 And even if they do, I feel like we can reasonably expect the dental community to have made great leaps forward by then.

 Sometimes I think about how utterly and completely embarrassed I'd be if someone walked into my home and saw--all of it.
-Me in my husband's scraggly tshirt that I've been wearing for three days with the giant zit on my chin and hair that hasn't been touched by a curling iron in...a while, and my house that smells like a zoo, and the children that are hanging from the chandelier...but then I think about all the other mamas, and how we're all thinking the exact same thing, and I think--we're all in this together.
+Me in my husband's scraggly t-shirt that I've been wearing for three days with the giant zit on my chin and hair that hasn't been touched by any sort of hair tool in...a while, and my house that smells like a zoo, and the children that are hanging from the fan...but then I think about all the other mamas, and how we're all thinking the exact same thing, and I think--we're all in this together.
 Even if we forget that.

 Girl, whatever Instagram, Pinterest, Facebook, your mom, your mother in law, your best friend, the Walmart cashier, or that random nosy neighbor says: the dishes don't matter, the baby weight doesn't matter, work doesn't matter.
 What matters is you--your heart.
-I see your heart, and it's gold.
 It's going to be ok.

 There are good things in store, so have hope.
 The long days end, and there is rest for your weary, aching soul.
 You are a wonderful, fantastic mother, and you are doing an amazing job.